highspell-botting/highspell-botting.github.io/docs/guides/getting-started.md

 1. **Set up your development environment to handle *very* large JS files**
 2. **Familiarize yourself with the tools at your disposal**
 3. **Start with basic analysis**

+Try to identify the mentioned managers through console.log statements, methods, and variables.

 ### Learning Resources
 - **Browser Developer Tools documentation**